 How to connect your custom domain to Google Sites

-Tip: I mostly use Porkbun for domains, and connecting Porkbun domains to Google Sites is lemon squeezy.
+Tip: I use Porkbun for domains, and connecting Porkbun domains to Google Sites is lemon squeezy.
 (I'm not an affiliate - I only suggest products or services I use myself).
+It seems to be the most straightforward and reliable to setup, in my experience.

 A basic summary of what you need to do

-To connect your domain (e.g., example.com) to your Google Sites website, you need to do two things:
+To connect your domain (e.g., www.example.com) to your Google Sites website, you need to do three things:

-Note that some of these changes can take time to 'propagate' over the Internet, so it can take up to 48 hours but I've found it's usually sorted in an hour or two.
+Note that some of these changes can take time to 'propagate' over the Internet, so it can take up to 48 hours but I've found it's usually sorted in an hour or two so be patient if it doesn't work immediately.

 Step 1: Publish your Google Site to the Internet